martenmatrix/weather-app/README.md

 > :warning: If you are using FireFox, please visit `about:config` and set `layout.css.backdrop-filter.enabled` and `gfx.webrender.all` both to true. **This is optional**, and a polyfill is included, if you refuse to do this.
 >
-> This page just looks better with the CSS property `backdrop-filter` properly rendered/enabled.
+> The page just looks better with the CSS property `backdrop-filter` properly rendered/enabled.

 ## Table of Contents
 - [Deployed links](#globe_with_meridians-deployed-links)